 In the end, your game can be whatever size you want.
 Just keep in mind the pallet size and how many units per case.

-But I was thinking, if we reverse engineer this, the most effective case size would be 16 x 13.2 x 13.2in.
+But I was thinking if we reverse engineer this, the most effective case size would be 16 x 13.3 x 13.2in.
 This would still allow for relatively large industry-sized games and could fit 225 per pallet.
 Main drawback is that your game box height wouldn't be 80mm, more like 72mm.
+And you'd be right at the edge of the pallet.